pointermess/FlexASM-Compiler/README.md

 - To use the things I learned from writing the first (two) version(s).
 - And most important, to learn modern C++.

+It takes in the FlexASM assembly dialect and generates an executable binary file which can be run using the Flex Runtime Environment.

 ### How to run?

 ``flasm.exe INPUT_FILE_PATH``